Introduction

 3. Ride-Sharing Services

-Ride-sharing services like Uber and Lyft are also popular in Berlin.
-Through their respective mobile applications, you can easily request a ride and be picked up from the airport.
-The overall travel time and cost may vary depending on the demand and traffic conditions.
+Uber and Lyft are also available in Berlin as means transport through ride-sharing services.
+Using the mobile applications, you can order a car and be picked from the airport conveniently.
+The time required and the cost could be differed depending on the demand and traffic conditions.

 Tips for a Smooth Journey